-SSS 220 03 In nterns hip II (5 cr) W
+SSS 2203 Internship II (5 cr)

 This second internship specialization requires on-the-job training.
 The work experience is designed to give the social specialist worker additional experience and skills needed in the performance of job descriptions.
 An individual training agreement will be developed for each student.
 Variable credit based on seventy-five hours equated to one semester hour credit.
 PREREQUISITE: Student must have completed or be concurrently enrolled in 12 semester hours of credit in the corresponding discipline.
 Variable.